JavaScript is required

 Last updated: March 8, 2026

-I've been getting tons of messages asking whether Duolingo is actually worth using for Korean, and honestly, it's a fair question.
-The app is super popular and completely free to start, but does it actually help you learn Korean or just make you feel productive?
+I've been getting tons of messages asking whether Duolingo is worth using for Korean, and honestly, it's a fair question.
+The app is super popular and completely free to start, but does it help you learn Korean or just make you feel productive?
 I spent time digging into the Korean course, testing it myself, and comparing notes with other learners to give you the real story.
 Here's what I found out about whether Duolingo Korean actually delivers.

 What Duolingo gets right for Korean learners